City of Tacoma-REQUEST FOR BIDS - Tacoma Daily Index

 Bid Opening: Submittals must be received by the City’s Procurement and Payables Division prior to 11:00

+www.TacomaPurchasing.org.
+If you believe your submittal was sent timely and was not read at bid opening, please contact sendbid@tacoma.gov immediately.

-Solicitation Documents: An electronic copy of the complete solicitation documents may be viewed and obtained by accessing the City of Tacoma Purchasing website at www.TacomaPurchasing.org.
+Solicitation Documents: An electronic copy of the complete solicitation documents may be viewed and obtained at the City’s plan distribution service provider, ARC, 632 Broadway, Tacoma, WA, or by going to

-• Register for the Bid Holders List to receive notices of addenda, questions and answers and related updates.

-• Click here to see a list of vendors registered for this solicitation.

 Americans with Disabilities Act (ADA Information: The City of Tacoma, in accordance with Section 504 of the Rehabilitation Act (Section 504) and the Americans with Disabilities Act (ADA), commits to nondiscrimination on the basis of disability, in all of its programs and activities.
 Specification materials can be made available in an alternate format by emailing the contact listed below in the Additional Information section.